How to join the OBC

 Both new and returning members must attend.

-New Members Evenings are on the second Tuesday of the month, starting at 6:00pm (for one hour and a half).
+These meetings are on the second Tuesday of the month, 5:30-7.00pm.

 VESSEL SAFETY INSPECTION